Understand the fundamentals of modern identity management

 Which standards and protocols are relevant for IAM systems and how do they ensure interoperability between different systems?

-IAM standards and protocols form the technical foundation for interoperable, secure, and scalable identity management.
-These standards enable different systems, applications, and organizations to work together seamlessly while simultaneously ensuring the highest security and compliance standards.
+IAM standards and protocols form the technical foundation for interoperable, secure, and flexible identity management.
+These standards enable different systems, applications, and organizations to work together smoothly while simultaneously ensuring the highest security and compliance standards.

 🔗 Fundamental Authentication Standards: